 Children and those operating on a childlike mental level will often push objects into their own noses and ears, often resulting in a hospital trip.
-The favoured item seems to be crayons, though anything small enough to enter the openings in question can be used.
+The favored item seems to be crayons, though anything small enough to enter the openings in question can be used.
 Alternately, shoving items into other people's facial orifices in anger or for experimental purposes also occurs commonly, and is often used as a child-friendly variation on the Ass Shove.
 Also related to Nose Nuggets, and Orifice Invasion.

 - Happens several times in Garfield.
 The first time was when Jon had a camera shoved up his nose by Garfield and Odie, the second was when he had a rubber mouse shoved up his nose, and the third was when he got a miniature uniform shoved up his nose.
 Jon also mentions that in high school, he had a mad crush on the head cheerleader, which didn't end well: "Ever had a pom-pom shoved up your nose?"

 - Two variations in Strangers in Paradise.
 The first is when Katchoo is harassed by a Dirty Cop, and puts him in what another character describes as a "bodacious nose lock", where she has him face-first on the ground, sitting on his back while pulling his nostrils back as hard as she can.
 The second is when we see David's past, and he deals with a Yakuza wannabe who is insulting him by jamming his fingers, palm-down, into the guy's nostrils and practically lifting him off his feet.

 - A particularly grisly example occurs early in Preacher, courtesy of Jesse Custer.
 He starts a fight by shoving his fingers into a guy's nose, then "ripping them up and out through the sides''.
 The poor bastard's nose is practically destroyed.

 - The Homestuck fanfic Hivefled includes Terezi trying to teach Dave to smell colours by sticking crayons up his nostrils.